-Activity Community Outcome Activity contribution Level of service Airport SocialAffordabilityCulture Our airport provides pub transportation links for th Providing a safe and sust transport system.
-We are for our rural community ne region. ainable An airport facility that is safe, compliant and available for use.
-Providing a high level of customer service and community opportunity Performance measure S 2021-2024 Performance r formance measures 2025-2031 Complete an annual cus Retain CAA certification Operate in a cost-effecti against projected incom 100% of the time.
+Activity Community Outcome Activity contribution Level of service Airport SocialAffordabilityCulture transportation links for the region.
+Providing a safe and sustainable transport system.
+We are a lifeline link An airport facility that is safe, compliant and available for use.
+Providing a high level of customer service and community opportunity Performance measure s 2021-2024 Performance r measures 2025-2031 Complete an annual cus Retain CAA certification Operate in a cost-effecti against projected incom 100% of the time.
 Complete an annual customer survey.
 Retain CAA certification 100% of the time.
 Operate in a cost-effective manner - judged against projected income and expenditure.